-Since risk factors are not known and vary among individuals with hyperandrogegism, there is no sure method to prevent this medical condition.
+Since risk factors are not known and vary among individuals, there is no sure method to prevent this medical condition.
 Therefore, more longterm studies are needed first to find a cause for the condition before being able to find a conclucive prevention plan.

 However, there are a few things that can help avoid long-term medical issues related to hyperandrogenism.
 Getting checked by a medical professional; especially if one has a family history of the condition, irregular periods, or diabetes; can be beneficial.
 Watching your weight and diet is also important in decreasing your chances, especially in obese females, since continued exercise and maintaining a healthy diet leads to an improved menstrual cycle as well as to decreased insulin levels and androgen concentrations.